 Here’s the entire original shmegegge, all 6’40” of it, Parts 1 and 2 undivided and unadulterated, in all their glorious funk.

-Harmonicas are pre-tuned to a given scale, but the chromatic version has a handle which shifts the tone up one half step, enabling the musician to play all the notes, opening up a whole realm of tonal possibilities, a great number of which the 11 year-old covers here.
+Harmonicas are pre-tuned to a given scale, but the chromatic version has a handle which shifts the tone up one half step, enabling the musician to play all 12 notes, opening up a whole realm of tonal possibilities, a great number of which the 11 year-old covers here.
 Covers, my foot.
-He’s already inventing a personal style here, drawing heavily from contemporary rhythm and blues, especially Ray Charles, but also riding on the nascent Motown hit train, while infusing the music with his own personal ebullience, vibrant optimism, musical sophistication, melodic genius which would come to fruition over the decades to come.
+He’s already inventing a personal style here, drawing heavily from contemporary rhythm and blues, especially Ray Charles, but also riding on the nascent Motown hit train, while infusing the music with his own personal ebullience, vibrant optimism, musical sophistication, and melodic genius which would come to fruition over the decades to come.

 Rhythm and blues was born of the unholy coupling of gospel and the profane.
 There’s a fervor brewing here that may have begun on the altar in the church choir, but reached its pitch afterwards up in the balcony with some willing young soprano.
 If you don’t believe me, check out this prepubescent (well, maybe) version of Ray Charles’ ‘Hallelujah I Love Her So’.
 The lad knows of whence he sings.